ALL-FEM: Agentic Large Language models Fine-tuned for Finite Element Methods: Methods

 \paragraph{Synthetic Data Generation Pipeline} Fig.~\ref{fig:dataset} shows our data augmentation pipeline.
 The pipeline is based on a multi-model workflow and leverages retrieval-augmented generation (RAG)--- a method that uses an information retrieval step before generating an output \cite{lewis2020rag}. {In the first step of the pipeline, we used the entire seed dataset as the knowledge base for RAG and used OpenAI o3 to generate new, unique problem statements covering $n=7$ distinct problems, each with its own PDE.} These include the Poisson equation for electrostatics, the heat conduction equation, linear elasticity, the Stokes equations for fluid flow, the advection-diffusion equation, the Helmholtz equation, and plasticity problems.
 Each of the $n$ problems proposed by OpenAI o3 was then passed to an OpenAI o4 mini model, which generated $y=10$ copies of the same problem across different computational domains.
 The geometric variants included domains defined by squares, rectangles, triangles, circular disks, elliptical disks, trapezoids and L-shaped polygons.
 The topological variants included different homotopy types created by taking one geometric variant and making a hole in its interior with the shape of another geometric variant.
 Some possible outcomes of this process are annuli, or L-shaped domains with a circular hole. {Following this, each geometric or topological variant was sent to OpenAI o4-mini to generate $z=10$ copies of each problem with different boundary conditions.} {To balance data quality and computational cost, we used the more capable OpenAI o3 model for the conceptually demanding steps, such as designing diverse, well-posed PDE problems.
 The lighter, more cost-efficient OpenAI o4-mini handles systematic geometry and boundary-condition variants, as it maintains strong coding performance at lower cost than larger models} \cite{openai2025_o3_o4mini}.
 For each resulting problem variant, OpenAI o3 was prompted to create a FEniCS code.
 In total, we generated $nyz=700$ unique FEniCS codes.
 Every FEniCS code was then tested for execution on Google Colab \cite{google-colab}.
 We used Gemini 2.5 pro to correct the codes that resulted in an execution error via one-shot prompting. {We chose Gemini 2.5 Pro for this stage because it combines strong code-understanding and debugging capabilities} \cite{google2025_gemini25_blog} {integrated with the Google Colab environment, allowing us to diagnose errors and fix code directly within the Colab notebook}.
 The codes that resulted in error after one correction attempt were discarded.
 The results produced by the executable codes were verified for correctness by domain experts in our group.
+Because each synthetically created instance is unique, we could not obtain reference solutions (e.g., analytical or benchmark findings) for every case; instead, we utilized a structured expert evaluation.
+Human reviewers first examined prompt-to-code compatibility (governing equation, weak form, spaces, geometry, mesh, and boundary conditions) and eliminated any executable but incorrect implementations.
+Then, they reviewed outputs in ParaView to validate the geometry, boundary values, and check if qualitative solution behavior matched expectations.
 After a FEniCS code was successfully evaluated, we used OpenAI o3 to generate the corresponding instruction and input fields, completing the instruction-input-output record for each script.
 Through this pipeline, we obtained 501 additional dataset entries, thereby substantially extending our dataset without compromising data quality.